Kitware/CMake/Help/command/add_library.rst

   add_library(<name> INTERFACE)

 Creates an :ref:`Interface Library <Interface Libraries>`.
-An ``INTERFACE`` library target does not directly create build output, though it may have properties set on it and it may be installed, exported and imported.
-Typically the ``INTERFACE_*`` properties are populated on the interface target using the commands:
+An ``INTERFACE`` library target does not compile sources and does not produce a library artifact on disk.
+However, it may have properties set on it and it may be installed and exported.
+Typically, ``INTERFACE_*`` properties are populated on an interface target using the commands:

 * :command:`set_property`,
 * :command:`target_link_libraries(INTERFACE)`,